Getting Comfortable Being Uncomfortable

 Rob Pickels 38:41

-I recommitted to transportable mountain bike race.
-Now I’m actually I’m feeling very uncomfortable about all of this looking at next year because I have like four gigantic events on the calendar.
+I recommitted to TransPortugal mountain bike race – now I’m actually, I’m feeling very uncomfortable about all of this looking at next year because I have like four gigantic events on the calendar.
 I’m interested see how I make it through all of this.
-But I will say I am very much looking forward because I’m in that phase right now, Chris, where I’m planning, transportable mountain bike race.
-What tires should I run?
-Need to test?
-I have a dozen tires that I want to test to see what you’re going to be the best.
-I love that stuff.
-Yeah, but it has really reinvigorated a lot of the things that I enjoy about life and about cycling.
-Screw you grant.
+But I will say I am very much looking forward because I’m in that phase right now, Chris, where I’m planning, TransPortugal mountain bike race – what tires should I run?
+I need to test – I have a dozen tires that I want to test to see which are going to be the best – I love that stuff –

 Grant Holicky 39:19